Key Dates for NZYPT Regional tournaments

 The three regional tournaments and the National event are a celebration of Physics.
 Both take the whole day from about 8.30 am until 5.30 pm.

 The New Zealand squad members give individual presentations to a panel of judges.
-The final team of five students to represent New Zealand in IYPT 2019 takes place.
+The selection of the final team of five students to represent New Zealand in IYPT 2020 takes place.

 - Each school team consists of 3 students and a teacher/scientist to help with the judging on the day of the regional tournament.

-- Use the Google docs form https://goo.gl/forms/RdcBnHOYPjQd8PPO2 to enter up to a maximum of two teams from your school.
-This form indicates your school is likely to enter teams in NZYPT 2019.
+- Use the online form https://forms.gle/TuFznBUVP4Ggzioo9 to enter up to a maximum of two teams from your school.
+This form indicates your school is likely to enter teams in NZYPT 2020.

 - Arrange for payment of the correct entry fee.